Trump's Insults Will Nudge African Nations Closer To China

 The danger for the U.S. is that Trump's insulting words make China an even more enticing partner for African nations.
 This is a moment of opportunity for the Asian giant.
 Trump's apparent disrespect may push African nations — and the young Africans who represent their future — further into China's arms.

-The one area America has shown growing interest in Africa is on the military and counter-terrorism front.
+The one area in Africa where America has shown growing interest is the military and counterterrorism front.
 Trump might be uninterested in Africa's potential, but he has ramped up America's military engagement on the continent.
 Trump is playing by the usual Africa playbook, which frames the continent as a place of wars, famines and disease rather than a tapestry of nations and cultures.
 We Africans have long faced the idea of being from an undesirable continent — a place caricatured for centuries for its nightmares and beauty.
 The Chinese, however, seem to recognize the potential of the fastest-growing continent on the planet.

 I felt the sting of the president's words last week.
 I am from Somalia — one of the "shithole countries."
 But being on the ground in Africa the past few days, I also felt something else, something that may one day be understood as a turning point.
 Years from now, when you ask Africans when they lost faith in America, don't be surprised if they tell you it was the day a U.S. president labeled their country a "shithole."